Intramuros: Inside colonial Intramuros

 The main square of the city of Manila was Plaza Mayor (later known as Plaza McKinley then Plaza de Roma) in front of the Manila Cathedral.
 East of the plaza was the Ayuntamiento (City Hall) and facing it was the Palacio del Gobernador, the official residence of the Spanish viceroyalties to the Philippines.
 An earthquake on June 3, 1863, destroyed the three buildings and much of the city.
 The residence of the Governor-General was moved to Malacañang Palace located about 3 km up on the Pasig River.
 The two previous buildings were later rebuilt but not the Governor's Palace.

 Inside the walls were other Roman Catholic churches, the oldest being San Agustin Church (Augustinians) built in 1607.
 The other churches built by the different religious orders – San Nicolas de Tolentino Church (Recollects), San Francisco Church (Franciscans), Third Venerable Order Church (Third Order of St. Francis), Santo Domingo Church (Dominican), Lourdes Church (Capuchins), and the San Ignacio Church (Jesuits) – has made the small walled city the City of Churches.
-Intramuros was the center of large educational institutions in the country.
+Intramuros was the center of large educational institutions in the Philippines.

 Convents and church-run schools were established by the different religious orders.
 The Dominicans established the Universidad de Santo Tomás in 1611 and the Colegio de San Juan de Letrán in 1620.
-The Jesuits established the Universidad de San Ignacio in 1590, the first university in the country, but closed in 1768 following the expulsion of the Jesuits in the country.
+The Jesuits established the Universidad de San Ignacio in 1590, the first university in the Philippines.
+It closed in 1768, following the expulsion of the Jesuits in the Philippines.
 After the Jesuits were allowed to return to the Philippines, they established the Ateneo Municipal de Manila in 1859.

-In the initial period of colonization, there were a total of 1200 Spanish families living in the vicinity of Intramuros, 600 Spanish families within the walls and another 600 living in the suburbs outside Intramuros.
+In the initial period of colonization, there were a total of 1,200 Spanish families living in the vicinity of Intramuros, 600 Spanish families within the walls and another 600 living in the suburbs outside Intramuros.
 In addition to this were about 400 Spanish soldiers garrisoned at the walled city.